SDU-eScience/UCloud/backend/service-lib/wiki/grafana.md

 - Memory, disk and CPU usage:
   A single dashboard that shows the RAM, CPU, Swap and disk usage of all pods.
 - Postgres Stats:
-  A single dashboard showing stats from the PostgreSQL database (Querys Per Sec., Row stats, number of connections etc.)
+  A single dashboard showing stats from the PostgreSQL database (Queries Per Sec., Row stats, number of connections etc.)
 - UCloud dashboard:
-  A single dashboard that shows key numbers of the cloud platform: Number of request, user activity, data stored, jobs information, etc..
+  A single dashboard that shows key numbers of the cloud platform: Number of request, user activity, data stored, jobs information, etc.